Koh Samui Weather and Climate

 The Dry Season in Samui

-The Dry Season here runs roughly from December to February.
-With slightly cooler temperatures, little rain, calm seas, and light winds many consider this the time of the best Koh Samui weather and the ideal time for a holiday here.
+The Dry Season in Samui runs roughly from December to February.
+With warm yet bearable temperatures, little rain, calm seas, and light winds.
+Many consider this the time of the best Koh Samui weather and the ideal time for a holiday here.
 For hotels and every tourist-related businesses, this is peak season.

 The Hot Season

-The hottest time of year is between March and April; a great time to visit if you can stand 30 degree plus temperatures.
-Around late April/early May there is normally a sudden – and, for the locals at least, welcome – increase in precipitation.
+The hottest time of year is between March and April - a great time to visit if you can stand 30°C+ temperatures.
+Around late April/early May, there is normally a sudden – and, for the locals at least, welcome – increase in precipitation.
 Paradoxically, from June to August is also considered a mini-high season in Samui.
-The weather usually follows a pattern: strong daytime sunshine, until late afternoon thunderstorms.
+The weather usually follows a pattern: strong daytime sunshine followed by late afternoon thunderstorms.
 It is indeed very agreeable.

 The Rainy Season

 September through to November sees the arrival of the monsoon and, therefore, the heaviest rainfall.
-Even at this time, it doesn’t fall everyday and often only in short bursts.
-Koh Samui weather forecasts become increasingly unreliable as the conditions become unpredictable, with slightly rougher sees and winds.
-Although still great for a beach holiday (particularly if you like your beaches less crowded and your hotel rates lower), this is not the best time to come for diving, as visibility is reduced by around 30%.
+Even at this time, it doesn’t fall every day and often only in short bursts.
+Koh Samui weather forecasts become increasingly unreliable as the conditions become unpredictable, with slightly rougher seas and winds.
+Although still great for a beach holiday (particularly if you like your beaches less crowded and your hotel rates lower), this is not the best time to come for diving and snorkelling, as visibility is reduced by around 30 per cent.